RcKeller/react-redux-starting-kit/README.md

 react-redux-starting-kit
 ============

-Starting Kit for building application using Material Design Lite, React and Redux.
+Starting Kit for building quick web applications using Material Design Lite, React and Redux.

+Follow the [step-by-step tutorial](http://blog.embengineering.com/post/2016/05/22/react-and-redux-mini-dashboard/) to build a quick dashboard.

 ---